skellis46/slipbox/literature notes/Fuchs and Schlimme - Embodiment and psychopathology a phenomenological perspective.md

 +++++
 - Note: Am reminded of how in AM there's a sense of the self as being observed with love from the outside.
 As if welcoming the disembodiment.
 But the paradox is that it's a strong feeling of deep embodiment.
 As if the alienation (as Fuchs calls it) is a feature and not a bug in AM?

-## New highlights added August 8, 2023 at 8:55 AM

 > In summary, from a phenomenological perspective,
 >  schizophrenia implies a disembodiment of the self in